Doctor of Pharmacy FAQ

-The Center for the Sciences and Pharmacy boasts state-of-the-art technology, and is equipped with a ''demonstration pharmacy'' which is utilized to train students in community care pharmacy.
-The Center is designed to ensure a close learning environment that facilitates faculty- student interactions and small group activities.
-A robust and innovative technology plan, consisting of the following, is included in tuition and fees: student tablet computing devices, human simulation mannequins, lecture capture, learning management systems, interactive classroom technology, online testing, and electronic portfolios.
+The Center for the Sciences and Pharmacy boasts state-of-the-art technology and is equipped with a ''demonstration pharmacy'' which is utilized to train students in community care pharmacy.
+The Center is designed to ensure a close learning environment that facilitates faculty-student interactions and small group activities.
+A robust and innovative technology plan is included in tuition and fees, and includes student tablet computing devices, human simulation mannequins, lecture capture, learning management systems, interactive classroom technology, online testing, and electronic portfolios.

 What is the deadline for completing all of my prerequisites?